A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Reminders, notations, remarks

-A Hugoniot for a detonation ($Q_{0}>0$, $v\left( T_{0},p_{0}\right) >v_{0}$ ) lies above that for a shock ($Q_{0}=0$, $v\left( T_{0},p_{0}\right) =v_{0}$ ): most fluids have uniformly convex Hugoniots with 1 compressive intersect (N, $v/v_{0}<1$) if $Q_{0}=0$ regardless of $D$, and 2 (U and L) if $Q_{0}>0$ and $D$ is large enough.
-The observability of states on nonuniformly convex Hugoniots is an open debate on whether theoretical instability criteria are met in Nature, based on linear and nonlinear stability analyses of discontinuities \cite{{Dyakov1954}, {Kontorovich1957}, {BatesMontgomery2000}, {Brun2013}, {Clavin2016}}.
-At least physical admissibility (the discontinuity increases entropy, $s > s_{0}$) or equivalently mathematical determinacy (uniqueness and continuous dependency of (\ref{CAUS_OVDRV}) on the boundaries) have to be satisfied \cite{{Landau1944}, {Lax1957}, {Fowles1975}}.
-Denoting by $M_{0}$ and $M$ the discontinuity Mach numbers relative to the initial and the final states, this is expressed by the subsonic-supersonic evolution condition
+Hugoniots for discontinuities with final states at chemical equilibrium ($Q_0>0$) lie above that for shocks ($Q_0=0$).
+Figure \ref{fig:Fig2} shows the case of compressive discontinuities ($v/v_0<1$).
+Most fluids have uniformly convex Hugoniots with 1 intersect (N) if $Q_0=0$ regardless of $D$, and 2 (U and L) if $Q_0>0$ and $D$ is large enough.

+The observability of states on non-uniformly convex Hugoniots is a debate about the instability criteria derived from stability analyses of discontinuities, e.g. \cite{{Dyakov1954},{Kontorovich1957},{BatesMontgomery2000},{Brun2013},{Clavin2016}}.
+At least physical admissibility (the discontinuity increases entropy, $s > s_0$) or equivalently mathematical determinacy (uniqueness and continuous dependence of (\ref{CAUS_OVDRV}) on the boundaries) must be satisfied \cite{{Landau1944},{Lax1957},{Fowles1975}}.
+Denoting the Mach numbers of the discontinuity relative to its initial and final states by $M_0$ and $M$, that is expressed by the subsonic-supersonic evolution condition